The Transition from PCA to Community First Services and Supports (CFSS)

 A big change is coming to personal care assistance (PCA) services in Minnesota.
-The Minnesota Department of Human Services will be transitioning from the PCA program we have in place now a new program.
+The Minnesota Department of Human Services will be transitioning from the PCA program we have in place now to a new program.
 The new program is called Community First Services and Supports (CFSS).
 Just like the PCA program, CFSS will provide help to people so that they can remain independent in the community.

 We have been following the transition closely and will make sure that your PCA services make the change to CFSS.
 If you are eligible for PCA you will also be eligible for CFSS.